Bryce Canyon Road Part 1

 Mile 1.5 – Sunrise Point & more

 Another road goes off to the left, into a somewhat confusing area.
 It is actually a half circle, the other end of which is described below.
-The first left off of this road forms a second half circle, leading to North Campground and a picnic area, a general store, access to the Rim Trail, and finally Sunrise Point, pictured at left, before rejoining the first half circle.
+The first left off of this road forms a second half circle, leading to North Campground and a picnic area, a general store, access to the Rim Trail, and finally Sunrise Point, pictured at right, before rejoining the first half circle.
 At Sunrise Point is the access to the Queen’s Garden Trail.

 Mile 2.2 – Bryce Canyon Lodge & more